GUIDANCE FOR APPLICANTS AND FREQUENTLY ASKED QUESTIONS

 - Dissemination: we will fund the production and distribution of relevant material.
 Too often wonderful work has had a more limited impact than it should because it was not well of fully distributed The Trust will fund dissemination. .
 For example we have supported the production of a booklet on Asian women’s experiences of higher education in the UK and the distribution of publications by the Rights of Women (a non-profit UK group)

 - Core funding: we realise that many groups struggle to raise core funding.
-The Trustees are willing to offer core funding to cover staff costs, accommodation etc.
+The Trustees are willing to offer core funding to cover staff costs, accommodation etc., except in instances where applicants are seeking core funding to replace funding lost as a result of public sector cuts.

 - Other projects: if your application does not easily fit into any of the above categories we may still support it.
 For example, the Trust has funded a project to capture oral histories of women’s experience of the menopause.
 Contact the Trust to discuss eligibility prior to submitting your application.